eggsy/website/README.md

   - To build and compile:
     - With pnpm: `pnpm generate` (or `pnpm build`)
     - With NPM: `npm run generate` or (`npm run build`)

+> If you are going to use the Last.fm Netlify function in `.netlify/functions`, you need to install the `netlify-cli` module globally to your system (via `pnpm install -g netlify-cli`) and run the project with `netlify dev` instead of the commands above.

 If you are wondering about **how to host it on free/paid static hosting services** like (Netlify, Vercel etc.), you can refer to [Nuxt.js docs](https://nuxtjs.org/docs/2.x/deployment/netlify-deployment).
 My project is hosted on [Netlify](https://netlify.com).